Sustainability Built In

-As engineers, we are conscious of the influence we can have not only in structures and buildings, but also in the environment and wider society.
-At Symmetrys we take this responsibility very seriously and as such adopt a whole-hearted approach to working sustainably, including signing up to Structural Engineers Declare.
+At Symmetrys we are very conscious of the influence we can have not only in structures and buildings, but also in the environment and wider society.
+We take this responsibility very seriously and as such, adopt a whole-hearted approach to working sustainably, including signing up to Structural Engineers Declare.

 1. Don’t Demolish; Refurbish